 Article ID: JAVP0920AT | By: Aaron Turner

-This is an online-exclusive Viewpoint from the Christian Research Journal.
+This is updated version of the Viewpoint that appeared in the volume 43, number 03 (2020) version of the Christian Research Journal.
 For further information or to subscribe to the Christian Research Journal please click here.

 When you to subscribe to the JOURNAL ,you join the team of print subscribers whose paid subscriptions help provide the resources at equip.org that minister to people worldwide.
 These resources include our free online-exclusive articles, as well as our free Postmodern Realities podcast.